 Users of AspectJ have found many different kinds of applications for aspects.
 One potential use, as outlined in a short online article by Asberry, is to use aspects to enforce coding standards [2].
 He suggests several applications, one of them being an aspect to detect when methods return null.
 According to Asberry, the justification for this aspect is that sometimes programmers use the "on error condition, return null from method" anti-pattern.
 This is considered to be bad coding style, since throwing a meaningful exception would be much preferable.
-He suggests the following pointcut and around advice to detect all occurrences of returning null from a method. pointcut methodsThatReturnObjects(): call( .(..)) && !call(void .(..));
+He suggests the following pointcut and around advice to detect all occurrences of returning null from a method.

 '''

+// First primitive pointcut matches all calls,

+// second avoids those with void return type.

+pointcut methodsThatReturnObjects(): call( .(..)) && !call(void .(..));

 Object around(): methodsThatReturnObjects()

 { Object lRetVal = proceed();

 if (lRetVal == null)

 { System.err.println( "Detected null return value after calling " +

 thisJoinPoint.getSignature().toShortString() + " in file " +

 thisJoinPoint.getSourceLocation().getFileName() + " at line " +

 thisJoinPoint.getSourceLocation().getLine());

 }

+return lRetVal;

 }

 '''